 Because COVID-19 is a recognized health hazard in the workplace, employers continue to have a duty to protect their employees.
-Employers should evaluate the risk of COVID-19 in their workplace and incorporate an explanation of the methods used to identify, analyze, and control exposure to COVID-19 into the Written Safety Program required under NAC 618.540(1)(b).
+Employers should continue to evaluate the risk of COVID-19 in their workplace and incorporate an explanation of the methods used to identify, analyze, and control exposure to COVID-19 into the Written Safety Program required under NAC 618.540(1)(b).

-While there are no State-specific requirements regarding COVID-19, the Federal requirements will remain in effect.
+While there are no state specific requirements regarding COVID-19, there are Federal requirements that remain in effect.
 These requirements include, but are not limited to:

-- Requirements related to voluntary use of respiratory protection (Attachment 1). - Recordkeeping and reporting requirements with respect to COVID-19-related hospitalizations or fatalities at healthcare facilities (Attachment 2).
+- Requirements related to voluntary use of respiratory protection (Attachment A). - Recordkeeping and reporting requirements with respect to COVID-19-related hospitalizations or fatalities at healthcare facilities (Attachment B).